ExpShield: Safeguarding Web Text from Unauthorized Crawling and LLM Exploitation: Self-Guard against Exploitation

 \subsubsection{Targeted Perturbation}

-A simple extension is to insert random tokens right before the identified trigger tokens. \begin{itemize} \item \textbf{Targeted Perturbation (TP):} Instead of randomly sample $K$ slots for perturbation tokens to insert, we first identify Top-$K$ tokens with minimum prediction probabilities by a proxy model via $f_{\theta_*}(x_t|x_{<t})$.
+A simple extension is to insert random tokens right before the identified trigger tokens. \begin{itemize} \item \textbf{Targeted Perturbation (TP):} Instead of randomly sampling $K$ slots for inserting perturbation, we first identify Top-$K$ tokens in $\x$ with minimum prediction probabilities by a proxy model via $f_{\theta_\text{proxy}}(x_t|x_{<t})$.
 Then, we insert uniform tokens as in UNP to fill slots before each of $K$ trigger tokens. \end{itemize}